ELEC70142-Digital-VLSI-Design/vlsi-tooling/README.md

 PASS
 ```

 This checks the contents rather than the exit status, because a library can exist and still be empty or missing cells.
 The 28 are the cells the place and route scripts ask for **by name**: the tap cell, the tie cells, the fillers, and the clock tree buffers and inverters.
-A missing one otherwise surfaces much later as a confusing placement or clock tree error.
+A missing cell will otherwise surfaces much later as a confusing placement or clock tree error.

 If you see `FAIL`, or the check reports a library that does not exist, stop and ask for help.